-Year ended March 31, 2021
+Year ended March 31, 2022

 Statement of Management Responsibility 1

 Independent Auditor's Report 2

 Financial Statements

 Statement of Financial Position 5

 Statement of Operations 6

 Statement of Change in Net Financial Assets 7

 Statement of Remeasurement Gains and Losses 8

 Statement of Cash Flows 9

-Notes to the Financial Statements 10
+Notes to the Financial Statements.
+10

-Athabasca University Statement of Management Responsibility
+Statement of Management Responsibility

-Year ended March 31, 2021
+Year ended March 31, 2022

-The financial statements of Athabasca University ("the University") have been prepared by management in accordance with Canadian Public Sector Accounting Standards.
-The financial statements present fairly the financial position of the University as at March 31, 2021 and the results of its operations, remeasurement gains and losses, changes in net financial assets, and cash flows for the year then ended.
+The financial statements of Athabasca University ("the University") have been prepared by management in accordance with Canadian Public Sector Accounting Standards as described in note 2 to the financial statements.
+The financial statements present fairly the financial position of the University as at March 31, 2022 and the results of its operations, remeasurement gains and losses, changes in net financial assets, and cash flows for the year then ended.